 4. Dairy production is extremely toxic to the environment.

 While some small organic farmers to tend to their cattle naturally, keeping them hormone free and pasture-fed, they are in the minority.
 Instead, dairy production has become industrialized.
 Industrialized dairy farming causes large-scale pollution due to animal waste, farm machinery, and fuel usage for shipping dairy products across the country.
 Additionally, the hormones, antibiotics, and other chemicals used in dairy production work their way into the soil and groundwater, eventually making their way into lakes and streams.

-5. The other reason decreased dairy consumption is good news is because there are so many healthier alternatives to dairy available on the market today.
+5. There are so many healthier alternatives to dairy available on the market today.

 The Bad News

 Unfortunately, according to the WSJ article, the other reason dairy consumption is flagging is because people are turning to less healthy and non-environmentally-friendly alternatives to milk such as vitamin water and bottled water.